 For example:

-What new habit are you working on?
-Share your goals in the comments below, and let’s support each other on this journey to consistency!
+What new habit are you working on right now?
+Share your goals in the comments below, and let’s support each other on this journey to self-improvement!